 Responsible educators are expected to be continuously imparting wisdom and assigning work that is scientifically proven to be cognitively productive.
-Good teachers fill time and space with a steady stream of “greatest hits of human culture” – completely heedless of young peoples’ ongoing inner lives and maturing sense of individual efficacy and purpose.
+Good teachers fill time and space with a steady stream of “greatest hits of human culture,” generally heedless of young peoples’ ongoing inner lives and maturing sense of individual efficacy and purpose.

 How do I know this?
-I know it because, even as a presumably autonomous adult, I struggle to maintain enough control over the allocation of my mental energies to keep my trains of thought on the rails.
+I know it because, even as an arguably autonomous adult, I struggle to maintain enough control over the allocation of my mental energies to keep my trains of thought on the rails.
 Unless, as an adult, you have achieved the holy grail (some entity or another demonstrates the concrete value of your thinking by remunerating you for it), thinking for any length of time is difficult to defend as a productive activity.
 And writing in order to think is just one notch above chin stroking (on the scale of credible productivity) when there’s bread to be put on the table.
 There’s always something quite important I should be accomplishing instead.

 Productivity, after all, requires a product, which in the case of thinking, almost always has a remote association with empirical reality.

 We’re constantly defining and creating ourselves through our engagement with the world.
 But self-construction and self-organization happen every bit as much in our mental workshops as they do through our direct, material interactions with the environment.

 The more we demand “accountability” from educators and students, the more we fail to leave the space for young people to learn to grok and direct their own self-constructive processes.